 Coronavirus and Care

-Due to the Coronavirus epidemic, new laws are in place to help councils prioritise providing care for those who are at the greatest risk without it.
+Due to the Coronavirus epidemic, many councils have made changes to their provision of care and support at home services, to try to prioritise those who are at the greatest risk without them.

 Councils must still do as much as possible to meet people’s assessed care needs.
 This includes looking at the ‘ability and willingness to provide care’ of any unpaid carers you may have, and considering whether technology can be used to support you, for example personal alarms, telephone calls or communicating with you via well-known messaging apps.